 4: COFFEE AND COMFORTS

 While bed and breakfasts often have free food and coffee for you to enjoy, it’s usually in the common areas and hiding away in your room with endless coffee isn’t an option.
-If you just want to drink coffee all day in a robe while eating nachos you just cooked in the convection oven, if you’re doing this in your private entrance self-contained suite it’s easy, but it gets awkward at a bed and breakfast (especially if you cook nachos and then go hide in your room with just you, the nachos, and your favorite book).
+If you just want to drink coffee all day in a robe while eating nachos you just cooked in the convection oven, if you’re doing this in your private entrance self-contained suite it’s easy, but it gets awkward at a bed and breakfast (especially if you cook nachos and then go hide in your room with just you, the nachos, and your favourite book).

 5: ROOMS THAT MAKE YOU FEEL LIKE YOU’RE IN A TIME MACHINE

-If you’re looking for boutique style modern accommodations with open architecture and design, you most likely won’t find it in a bed and breakfast.
+If you’re looking for boutique-style modern accommodations with open architecture and design, you most likely won’t find it in a bed and breakfast.
 Most bed and breakfast operations have been around for decades, and some of their decors may seem to be frozen in time.
-Old fashioned decore is part of the bed and breakfast draw, and some bed and breakfasts do this tastefully, like on PEI where you can stay at green gables bed and breakfast and feel like you’re in a chapter of Ann of Green Gables or some of the Salt Box homes on Fogo Island that let you experience what life would have been like pre-confederation Newfoundland.
+Old fashioned decor is part of the bed and breakfast draw, and some bed and breakfasts do this tastefully, like on PEI where you can stay at green gables bed and breakfast and feel like you’re in a chapter of Ann of Green Gables or some of the Salt Box homes on Fogo Island that let you experience what life would have been like pre-confederation Newfoundland.

 6: BED AND BREAKFASTS OFTEN LACK MODERN AMENITIES